-Note: Event study of the the cumulative probability that a patient has changed primary care providers since the match period using equation 1.
-Each point is the coefficient for the interaction of the elapsed-time quarter and treatment group indicator for quarter-years relative to the provider deployment.
+Note: Event study of the combined probability that a patient has changed primary care providers at any point since the match period using equation 1.
+This is the first stage Each point is the coefficient for the interaction of the elapsed-time quarter and treatment group indicator for quarter-years relative to the provider deployment.
 The match quarter is the omitted quarter.